Visit Itinerary: Family Fun Guide to Biltmore

 4. Biking for All Ages

-Ready to explore our wide-open spaces?
-Guests are welcome to bring their own bikes in tow or visit the Outdoor Adventure Center or Bike Barn in Antler Hill Village and choose from a selection of rentable mountain bikes for rugged trails or comfort cruisers for paved paths.
+Ready to explore our wide-open spaces on two wheels?
+You’re welcome to bring your own bikes in tow or visit the Outdoor Adventure Center or Bike Barn in Antler Hill Village and choose from a selection of rentable mountain bikes for rugged trails or comfort cruisers for paved paths.
 Tandem rentals are also available so the younger members of the family can join the fun.

-Tip: Consider a guided bike ride or other outdoor activities for more exciting ways to explore our 8,000 estate this summer!
+Tip: Consider a guided bike ride or other outdoor activities for more exciting ways to explore our 8,000-acre estate!

 3. An Artistic Escape

-Ignite your family’s imaginations as you explore the castle-like halls of America’s Largest Home and the awe-inspiring art installations displayed inside Amherst during Chihuly at Biltmore.
+Ignite your family’s imaginations as you explore the castle-like halls of America’s Largest Home® and the awe-inspiring art installations on view inside Amherst during Chihuly at Biltmore, ending February 2, 2025.
 Chihuly’s mesmerizing work is sure to captivate young minds and inspire a love for creativity!

 Tip: Chihuly at Biltmore is an awe-inspiring experience for families and guests of all ages.
 That said, due to the nature of the exhibition, all guests under the age of 16 must be accompanied by an adult.